robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 #### The drones attack is terrorism-as-a-service

-About the drones attack against military nuclear facilities, whatever it happened to Russia, there are two **huge** critical risks to consider:
+About the drone attack against military nuclear facilities, whatever happened to Russia, there are two **huge** critical risks to consider:

-- such a kind of attack can be soon develop autonomously as a private on-demand terrorism business **and** it has the potential of penetrate our society and culture with deep consequences which are beyond imagination;
+- such a kind of attack can soon develop autonomously as a private on-demand terrorism business, **and** it has the potential to penetrate our society and culture with deep consequences which are beyond imagination;

 - the target chosen creates a **very** dangerous precedent because, including a previous destruction of an over-horizon radar, it was the 2nd and most daring attack which infringed the nuclear non-proliferation agreements.

 Those agreements enforce not only Russia but also the USA to keep those facilities exposed in such a way other countries can check by satellite (or visual) where and how much defensive-attack nuclear power is deployed.
-Those who attack nuclear war enabled facilities are going to push the world back to the times in which such threads were hidden.
-Which means that first-strike policy re-enter as a "reasonable" option.
+Those who attack nuclear war-enabled facilities are going to push the world back to the times in which such threats were hidden.
+Which means that the first-strike policy re-enters as a "reasonable" option.

-We are bringing terroristic attacks into our international negotiation toolkit, in our culture and society and at the same time we are find ourselves back to Cuba missiles crisis time but on a 8B+ people planet, many more nuclear-war capable states, and with the fast & mobile Internet connection complexity in addition on top of all of that.
+We are bringing terroristic attacks into our international negotiation toolkit, into our culture and society, and at the same time we are find ourselves back to the Cuba missiles crisis time but on a planet with 8B+ people, many more nuclear-war capable states, and with the fast & mobile Internet connection complexity in addition on top of all of that.

 +